StarmanDiscord/Starman/README.md

 I believe in open source, so I made this developer friendly, here is the basics of this license
 <br></br>
 Permissions
-* ✔️Commercial use
+* ✔️ Commercial use
-* ✔️Modification
+* ✔️ Modification
-* ✔️Distribution
+* ✔️ Distribution
-* ✔️Private use
+* ✔️ Private use
 <br></br>

 Conditions
-* ❕License and copyright notice
+* ❕ License and copyright notice
-* ❕State changes
+* ❕ State changes
-* ❕Disclose source
+* ❕ Disclose source
-* ❕Same license
+* ❕ Same license
 <br></br>

 Limitations
-* ❌Liability
+* ❌ Liability
-* ❌Warranty
+* ❌ Warranty